dancinllama/dancinllama.github.io/_posts/2021-03-02-Custom-State-And-Country-Picklist.md

 toc: false
 ---

 Salesforce provides us with a standard state and country picklist that is useful, but only in a limited context.
 The state and country picklists, are at the moment, unavailable outside of standard objects / standard address fields.
+There is an old idea for this here: <a href="https://trailblazer.salesforce.com/ideaView?id=08730000000BrVWAA0" target="_new">https://trailblazer.salesforce.com/ideaView?id=08730000000BrVWAA0</a>.

-So how do you mimmick this functionality for custom fields?
+So how can you mimmick this functionality for custom fields today?

 I've created a simple Apex app that you can use at the following repository: <a href="https://github.com/dancinllama/StateAndCountryPicklistGenerator" target="_new">https://github.com/dancinllama/StateAndCountryPicklistGenerator</a>